Caesarean section: Prevention

-The prevalence of caesarean section is generally agreed to be higher than needed in many countries, and physicians are encouraged to actively lower the rate, as a caesarean rate higher than 10–15% is not associated with reductions in maternal or infant mortality rates, although some evidence support that a higher rate of 19% may result in better outcomes.
+The prevalence of caesarean section is generally agreed to be higher than needed in many countries.
+Physicians are encouraged to actively lower the rate, as a caesarean rate exceeding 10–15% is not associated with reductions in maternal or infant mortality rates, although some evidence supports that a higher rate of 19% may result in better outcomes.

 Some of these efforts include emphasizing a long latent phase of labor is not abnormal and not a justification for C-section; a new definition of the start of active labor from a cervical dilatation of 4 cm to a dilatation of 6 cm; and allowing women who have previously given birth to push for at least 2 hours, with 3 hours of pushing for women who have not previously given birth, before labor arrest is considered.
 Physical exercise during pregnancy decreases the risk.
 Additionally, results from a 2021 systematic review of the evidence on outpatient cervical ripening found that in women with low-risk pregnancies, the risk of caesarean delivery with harm to the mother or child was not significantly different from when done in an inpatient setting.